openvswitch/ovs/Documentation/internals/contributing/submitting-patches.rst

   If the author and submitter are different, each must sign off.
 If the patch has more than one author, all must sign off.

+  Signed-off-by tags should be the last tags in the commit message.
+If the author (or authors) and submitter are different, the author tags should come first.
+More generally, occasionally a patch might pass through a chain of submitters, and in such a case the sign-offs should be arranged in chronological order.

   ::

       Signed-off-by: Author Name <author.name@email.address...>